Noccium/JWT-API/README.md

 # JWT-API
-Authentication and Authorization for REST API in .Net Core
+Multitenant Authentication and Authorization with JWT for REST API in .Net Core